We have only a very sketchy knowledge of the history of Medicine in Filey. We'd very much value any information or pictures to fill in the gaps.

 Dr. Phil Garnett replaced Dr Richardson on his retirement in 1978.

 A keen thespian (see picture) and action man.
 Dr Garnett retired in September 2009 to concentrate on his board activities including the local Commissioning Group and St.Catherines Hospice.
-His services were retained on a part-time basis by the surgery and he now works two days a week.
+He did however retain his close links with the surgery by working two days a week.
+Dr Garnett sadly passed away in January 2020 after fighting cancer but still working right up to a few days before his passing.

 Dr. Roger Nunn arrived in 1984, when Dr. Hinson reduced to part-time, he was the Filey's Lifeboat doctor.
 Dr. Nunn became the practice's second trainer in General Practice in 1989.
 He retired in October 2014.